gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 It may take a minute for the DNS to propagate.

-If you now check the app, it should work.
-You should not get any WebSocket error _and_ HTTPS works (because the TCP connection is terminated at the AWS Edge but the TLS termination is handled by the load balancer):
+If you now check the app in your browser using `www.example.com`, it should work.
+You should not get any WebSocket error (as the hostname is what it expects) _and_ HTTPS works (because the TCP connection is terminated at the AWS Edge but the TLS termination is handled by the load balancer, which has your certificate in ACM):

 ![GA works](img/aws_ga_works.jpeg)